bnvaidya20/PersonalizedDRRecommendations/README.md

 Benefits: Tailored recommendations can improve participant engagement by showing them the most effective ways to reduce their energy usage, based on their habits and the devices they use.

 ## Features
-- Data preprocessing and exploratory data analysis (EDA)
+- Data loading, preprocessing and exploratory data analysis (EDA)
 - Hyperparameter tuning for model optimization
 - Implementation of predictive models
 - Implementation of DR recommendations